 fbpx ...
 Skip to content

-Edelman & Thompson is #1 in Kansas City jury verdicts according to the official Kansas City Jury Verdict Service for the years 2011-2023 and #1 in Kansas City workers' compensation awards for the years 2011-2023 according to the official statistics from the Missouri Division of Workers' Compensation.
+Edelman & Thompson is #1 in Kansas City jury verdicts according to the official Kansas City Jury Verdict Service for the years 2011-2024 and #1 in Kansas City workers' compensation awards for the years 2011-2024 according to the official statistics from the Missouri Division of Workers' Compensation.

 Medical Malpractice

 Physicians and other healthcare providers have a responsibility to provide ethical and responsible care to the patients they treat.
 Medical negligence or medical malpractice laws exists to allow patients to hold them accountable for the services they provide.
+A Kansas City medical malpractice attorney can help you determine if you might have a claim.

 There are many reasons why a patient might need to file a medical malpractice claim, including failure to diagnose, performing procedures without consent, misreading x-rays, medication errors, failure to warn patients of the risks or side effects of treatment, and other actions or inaction.
 A doctor, nurse, or other healthcare provider could be held liable if they fail to maintain a level of caution and exercise the proper standard of care for a patient.